LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 Under the same conditions, the *MMC5603NJ* undercuts the value specified by the manufacturer.
 The (+sd) approaches *$\sigma_{rv}$=0.20$^{\mu}$T* and is negligible, especially when additional averaging is used.

-As the baseline was determined first for each sensor, it can be seen that the Another recognisable feature is
+As the baseline is determined first for each sensor, it can be seen that the Another recognisable feature is
-Further measurement series were also recorded with inserted *N45 12x12x12mm* magnets, so that these are saturated halfway through the measurement range.
+Further measurement series are also recorded with inserted *N45 12x12x12mm* magnets, so that these are saturated halfway through the measurement range.
 This allows the noise measurement values to be compared with a blank measurement.
 These values correspond, so it can be concluded that the noise is within the same range across the measuring range.